My Cookie Journey

 All the ingredients mixed together to make White chocolate and caramel chocolate cookies.

-Cover loosely and chill in the fridge for 30 minutes.
+Step 9: Cover loosely and chill in the fridge for 30 minutes.

-I use a medium cookie scooper and add 12 scoops to a parchment-lined cookie sheet pan.
+Step 10: I use a medium cookie scooper and add 12 scoops to a parchment-lined cookie sheet pan.

 Scooped chocolate cookies on a parchment-lined sheet pan.

-Bake at 350°F (175°C or 180°C) for 10 to 12 minutes.
+Step 11: Bake at 350°F (175°C or 180°C) for 10 to 12 minutes.
 They will be soft on top, but leave them on the pan for a minute or two to give them time to finish baking.
-There should be a few small crack in the tops.
-Then, move them to a cooling rack to finish cooling before sprinkling powdered sugar on the tops.
+There should be a few small cracks in the tops.

 Enjoy!